What is reversal of sterilisation?

 Sterilisation is a surgical procedure performed to permanently prevent pregnancy.
-It involves applying clips to the fallopian tubes.
+It involves applying clips to the Fallopian tubes.
 For many reasons, 5-10% of women want the sterilisation reversed.
-They may have a new partner or want additional children due to unforeseen circumstances.The reversal operation regoins together each of the fallopian tubes.
+They may have a new partner or want additional children due to unforeseen circumstances.The reversal operation rejoins together each of the Fallopian tubes.

 Who can have a reversal of sterilisation?

 Women who have been sterilised using clips are likely to have the best chance of success.
 Women who have had a sterilisation operation where the tubes have been removed cannot have a reversal.
 All women requesting a reversal of sterilisation are treated with a totally non-judgemental attitude.
 No one can predict what is to happen in their lives and this service is offered to help individuals become fertile again.